About

 BIO

-Kristy McCarthy is a professional muralist, teaching artist, and community organizer based in East Harlem.
-Painting under the moniker “D.Gale”, she utilizes art as a powerful tool to build community, raise awareness about social and environmental justice issues, and heal collective trauma.
+Kristy McCarthy is a professional muralist, teaching artist, and community organizer based in East Harlem, NYC.
+Painting under the moniker “D.Gale,” she utilizes art as a powerful tool to build community, raise awareness about social and environmental justice issues, and heal collective trauma.

-Kristy is an alumni of the Laundromat Project’s Create Change Fellowship and has centered her practice mainly around community engaged art making.
-As a trauma informed teaching artist, she has led various collaborative mural projects with youth, seniors, and adults with disabilities, partnering with organizations such as Groundswell, Creative Artworks, Thrive Collective, Sundog Theatre, and the New York City Department of Health.
-Kristy was a lead muralist for the Department of Health and Mental Hygiene’s 2022 New York City Mural Arts Project, working to destigmatize mental health conditions through community engaged art making, and she recently completed two murals in South Brooklyn Health Emergency room for the NYC Health and Hospital’s Arts in Medicine program.
+Kristy is an alumnus of the Laundromat Project’s Create Change Fellowship and has centered her practice around community engagement and participatory art-making.
+As a trauma-informed teaching artist, she has led various collaborative mural projects with youth, seniors, and adults living with mental illness, partnering with NGOs and institutions such as Groundswell, Creative Art Works, Thrive Collective, and the New York City Department of Health.
+In 2022, Kristy was lead muralist for the Department of Health and Mental Hygiene’s New York City Mural Arts Project, working to destigmatize mental health conditions through community-engaged art making, and she recently completed two murals in South Brooklyn Health Emergency room for the NYC Health and Hospital’s Arts in Medicine program.

 Kristy’s work has been exhibited at ESP Gallery, the Young New Yorkers Silent Art Auction, Julia de Burgos Performance and Arts Center, and El Barrio Artspace.
-She has painted murals for various public art forums, such as The Centre-Fuge Public Art Project, Welling Court Mural Project, The Audubon Mural Project, the First Street Garden and Uptown Grand Central.
+She has painted murals for various public art forums, such as The Centre-Fuge Public Art Project, Welling Court, The Audubon Mural Project, the First Street Garden, and Uptown Grand Central.

-Internationally, she travelled to La Paz, Bolivia as a Cultural Envoy for the U.S. Embassy’s 2023 Environmental Mural Project and was Aerosol-Artist-in-residence in Abu Dhabi for the US Department of State sponsored hip hop diplomacy program, Next Level USA.
-She has painted in mural conferences and art festivals all over Latin America, including Akumal Art Festival in Mexico, Indómita Festival de Arte Urbano in Ecuador, and Amazonarte in Peru.
+Internationally, she served as an ECA Arts Envoy for the US embassy in La Paz, Bolivia, and as an artist-educator for the US Dept of State’s hip hop diplomacy initiative Next Level Aerosol Edition in Abu Dhabi, United Arab Emirates.
+She has painted in mural conferences and art festivals all over the globe, including Akumal Art Festival in Mexico, Indómita Festival de Arte Urbano in Ecuador, and Amazonarte in Peru.

-Her practice also extends to community organizing and festival production.
-She is a founding member of HART: The Harlem Art Collective and has spearheaded over twenty socially engaged public art installations in East Harlem, including their flagship project, the Guerrilla Gallery.
-She co-founded and co-produced Fiesta de Colores, a socially engaged public art festival that took place in various cities in coastal Ecuador to aid in earthquake relief efforts.
+Her practice also extends to community organizing and cultural production.
+She is a founding member of HART: The Harlem Art Collective and has spearheaded over twenty socially engaged public art installations in her neighborhood of East Harlem, including their flagship project - the Guerrilla Gallery.
+She is co-producer of Fiesta de Colores, a socially engaged street art festival in coastal Ecuador that aims to empower marginalized communities and assist in post-earthquake reconstruction efforts.